 - Slightly More Expensive Than Most

-When we first got our hands on the Pirelli Cinturato Gravel H, we were pleasantly surprised with how fast they looked.
+When we first got our hands on the Pirelli Cinturato Gravel H (Retail about $60 on Amazon), we were pleasantly surprised with how fast they looked.
 Don’t get me wrong, I’ve got plenty of other tires that showed up and thought the same to only be disappointed, but with the Cinturato Gravel H, we had no real letdown once we hit the gravel.
 Before we get too far, let’s talk about some of the basics, they are tubeless compatible and set up very quickly (we still have one set on our aluminum rims that aren’t holding air all the time, but we will blame the sealant for this).
 They measured fairly true to the labeled with at 40.6mm mounted to a 25mm internal width rim, which we always love to see.

 Riding and Testing